go-goyave/goyave/docs_src/src/guide/README.md

 Welcome to the Goyave documentation!

 This documentation is both a guide and a reference for Goyave application building.
 You will find instructions covering the basics as well as more advanced topics, from project setup to deployment.
+But first, let's talk about the framework itself.

+Goyave is a framework aiming at **cleanliness**, **speed** and **power**.
+Goyave applications stay clean and concise thanks to minimalist function calls and route handlers.
+The framework gives you all the tools to create an easily readable and maintainable web application, which let you concentrate on the business logic.
+Although Goyave handles many things for you, such as headers or marshaling, this characteristic doesn't compromise on your freedom of code.
+The framework benefits from the speed of a compiled language and uses the awesome Gorilla Mux router in the background.

 ::: warning
 The documentation is not complete yet and still being written.
 It is highly subject to change in the near future.